I’ve heard it said a dozen times, “Why would you travel to _____ when your kids are so little, they won’t remember.”

 But let me ask you this — Do you do a nighttime routine with your children?
 Do you read books and take them to Storytime at the library?
 Let them play t-ball or take dance classes?
 Will these things foster growth and learning in your child?
 Absolutely!
 Will they remember them all?
 Probably not.

-Travel with toddlers and young children is not easy.
+Traveling with toddlers and young children is not easy.
 But even if our kids do not remember, we can still make the investment.
 Barbara Bush once said, “Memories make a fine cushion for old age.”
 Things your little ones do while traveling will add a sweet spot to your empty nest years.

 While traveling with children requires much work, it is better than being at home